Sunblogger/CPP_Sources/readme.md

 German version [below](#deutsche-version).
 # Purpose of the programs

-Several C ++ classes that I reuse in my projects are stored in these directories.
+Several C++ classes that I reuse in my projects are stored in these directories.

 Directory [inifile](https://github.com/Sunblogger/CPP_Sources/tree/main/inifile): Reading of ini files (text-based).
 This can be used to read configuration files for programs.